Croydon railway station, Melbourne

-Croydon railway station is located on the Lilydale line in Victoria, Australia.
-It serves the eastern Melbourne suburb of Croydon, and it opened on 1 December 1882 as Warrandyte.
-It was renamed Croydon on 1 August 1884.
+Croydon railway station is a commuter railway station on the Lilydale line, part of the Melbourne railway network.
+It serves the eastern Melbourne suburb of Croydon in Victoria, Australia.
+Croydon is an elevated premium station, featuring two side platforms.
+It opened on 1 December 1882, with the current station provided in August 2024.

+Initially opened as Warrandyte, the station was given its current name of Croydon on 1 August 1884.

 History

-Croydon station opened on 1 December 1882, when the line from Camberwell was extended to Lilydale.
-Like the suburb itself, the station was named after Croydon in Surrey, England.
+Croydon station opened on 1 December 1882 as Warrandyte, when the railway line from Camberwell was extended to Lilydale.
+It was renamed Croydon on 1 August 1884, like the suburb itself, the station was named after Croydon in Surrey, England.
 The name was suggested by local landowner Gregory Lacey, whose wife was originally from Croydon.
 The station was built on parts of land owned by Lacey.

+Electrification was completed from Ringwood to Croydon by November 1924, and from Croydon to Lilydale by November 1925.
+A since-removed level crossing in the down direction of the station was provided at Main Street, with automated wig-wag signals installed in June 1928.

 In 1957, the line between Croydon and Mooroolbark was duplicated, with a number of sidings provided at the same time.
 In 1978, the goods yard was closed and, in that same year, a number of sidings were abolished.

-In 1979, the present Coolstore Road level crossing, located in the Down direction of the station, was provided, replacing a previous level crossing.
+In May 1979, the Main Street level crossing was closed to traffic and replaced with a since-removed level crossing at Coolstore Road, located in the down direction of the station and protected with automated boom gate barriers and flashing signals.

-On 30 June 1984, the current Platform 1 opened, as part of the duplication of the line between Croydon and Ringwood.
+On 30 June 1984, the former ground level Platform 1 opened, as part of the duplication of the line between Croydon and Ringwood.
 The remaining sidings were also abolished during this time.
-On 31 July 1996, Croydon was upgraded to a Premium Station.
+On 31 July 1996, Croydon was upgraded to a premium station.